Bbillyben/ColorTransition-actuator/docs/en_US/README.md

 ## Commands

- Nine commands are created with the equipment:
+ Eleven commands are created with the equipment:
  * __Cursor__ : Info type numeric which contains the value of the cursor.
 The min and max limits are set from the limits defined in the ColorTransition device chosen
 * __Set Cursor__ : Action type slider which allows to define the value of *Cursor* between the specified limits
  * Cursor Target__ : Numeric type info that contains the target value of the cursor.
 This value is removed at the end of the transition